tawandamoyo/talkjs-examples/howtos/how-to-create-a-youtube-chatroom/tutorial.md

 ## Wrapping Up

-We need to add a few final tweaks to move our messages closer to the usernames.
+We need to do a few final tweaks to move our messages closer to the usernames.
 For this we navigate to the **MessageBody** subcomponent and change the `.text` class `padding` property to

 ```
 .text {